* * WARNING: ADULT CONTENT * *

 Right on.
 He suddenly felt religious, thanking god and any other invisible friends who might be watching.
 She cried out, arched her back and thrashed with a hard climax.
 No credit to the mercenary who didn’t bother to kiss her neck, bite her shoulder, pull her hair, slap her ass, scratch her back, or grab her tits.
 Useless.
 What did she see in this asshole?
 So, he had hair.
 So what?

 In a strained voice MacCready warned her, “I’m going to blow.”
 He pulled out, she pumped his dick a few times with her hand, and he shot his wad on the mattress, so he wouldn’t knock her up.
-They both had kids, so they weren’t sterile and had to take precautions.
+They both had kids, so they knew they weren’t sterile.
 Ghouls, at worst, would only give you radiation burns.
 Nothing a little RadAway couldn’t fix.

 She kissed MacCready full on the mouth as if he deserved it and Hancock stepped away, unwilling to watch that shit.
 Fucking was one thing, but falling in love was something else.
 That she was falling for MacCready, it hurt.